UTexas

 The McCombs School of Business offers minors for different undergraduate student populations:

-1. Minors for Business Majors – discipline-specific minors available only to degree-seeking McCombs School of Business students, in six individual business fields of study, and two innovative, demand-driven areas
+1. Minors for Business Majors – discipline-specific minors available only to degree-seeking McCombs School of Business students, in seven individual business fields of study

-2. The comprehensive Business Minor – restricted to degree-seeking non-business students, a multidisciplinary exposure to the primary fields of study in business
+2. The Business Foundations Minor – restricted to degree-seeking non-business students, a multidisciplinary exposure to the primary fields of study in business

 3. Accounting Minor for Business Economics Option Program, and Finance Minor for Business Economics Option Program – available only to degree-seeking Economics majors who have been admitted to the BEOP